 Students looking for work on campus should first check with Financial Aid to see if they are qualified to participate in the Federal Work Study Program.
 If you are awarded Federal Work Study, then you can visit the Career Services Office and begin the process of finding employment in one of the many campus offices and departments.
 The majority of the positions on campus are usually funded by the Federal Work Study Program.
 On the Eastern Campus, students would need to visit the Campus Activities Office for more information.

 In addition, students should check with your campus Book Store to inquire about possible positions; and ask your cafeteria services if they have any openings.
 There are some departments/programs that may hire academic tutors and/or office help.
 Keep in mind that you need to have very good grades to qualify for tutoring positions; you may want to contact the departments/programs directly.

-Suffolk’s Purple Briefcase is an online job listing database available to students and alumni.
+Suffolk’s College Central is an online job listing database available to students and alumni.
 Consider your interests and abilities, identify the job categories that best match your skills, review the list of potential prospects, and browse through the jobs that fit your needs.

-Jobs posted on the Suffolk’s Purple Briefcase are listed for approximately 60 days and are removed at the end of that time frame if the position is filled.
+Jobs posted on the Suffolk’s College Central are listed for approximately 60 days and are removed at the end of that time frame if the position is filled.

 Job Search Tips